 Increased THC Levels: One of the most significant benefits of an indoor operation is the ease of introducing more carbon dioxide into the environment.
 CO2 levels in grow rooms can be manipulated to ensure optimal growth and yield, often resulting in higher THC levels.

-Enhanced Security: An indoor location that can be securely locked down is often easier to manage and monitor in terms of security compared to an open field.
+Enhanced Security: An indoor location that can be securely locked is often easier to manage and monitor in terms of security compared to an open field.
 Some state security requirements mandate personnel and equipment to digitally and visually oversee plant inventories and technology, which can be a much more challenging task when dealing with a widely spread crop in an outdoor setting.

 Setting Up Your Indoor Cannabis Garden